A Gates Cambridge Scholarship covers the full cost of studying at Cambridge.

 - one economy single airfare at both the beginning and end of the course

 The Trust also considers applications for several types of additional funding on a discretionary basis:

-- Conference attendance - up to £500 a year if you are presenting.
+- Academic development funding - up to £500 a year to attend Conferences and Courses.

 - Fieldwork - you may apply to keep up to your normal maintenance allowance while on fieldwork as part of your PhD.

 - Some fourth year funding for PhD Scholars may be provided - but the termly maintenance allowance reduces per term for up to a year**

 - Hardship funding - if there are unforeseen difficulties